benhoff/blog/content/blog_implementation.rst

 `pelican /path/to/my/content`

-Looks like the content needs to be the file directory and not the acutal content.
+Looks like the content needs to be the file directory and not the actual content.

 Nice, the output directory has an index file in it already.
 Let's check it out using my browser.